PrivateCaptcha/docs/content/docs/deployment/production.md

 As you can see, it's possible to use `-certifle` and `-keyfile` to force `HTTPS` (by default server handles plain `HTTP` and expects an external proxy to handle TLS/SSL termination)

 ### Migrations

+> Docker compose setup does **not** require special handling.
+Below is only relevant for "large" custom installations.

 While in docker compose single-node setup migrations have been taken care of, if you run larger installation of Private Captcha with separate DB and server nodes, you might want to run migrations manually.